canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 ## Deploying Hadoop with JAAS
 Duration: 10:00

 So in this tutorial we are going to be streaming Kafka data, but we need somewhere to store it.
 This could be local files, another database or S3 to name a few.
-But in this case we're going to persist the data into an HDFS cluster.
+But in this case we're going to persist the data into a HDFS cluster.

 ### Deploy via the Juju GUI